 If even 20 minutes sounds like too much to squeeze into your calendar, start smaller: One study published in Sleep found that a 10-minute nap has been found to measurably improve alertness and cognitive performance, and a German study found that even a six-minute nap improved performance on a memory recall exercise.
-A micro-nap could mean just resting your head on your desk, or settling into a quiet corner with headphones to help drown out the sounds of the office.
+A micro-nap could mean just resting your head on your desk, or settling into a quiet corner with headphones to help drown out the ambient noise around you.
 And if you don’t end up actually dropping into sleep, there’s no need to worry; just taking the time to rest your eyes and quiet your racing thoughts is restorative enough to leave you feeling refreshed, reinvigorated, and ready to tackle the rest of your to-do list.

 Stay up to date or catch up on all our podcasts with Arianna Huffington here.